Rick Campbell: Ottawa Redblacks (first stint)

 Campbell's Redblacks returned to form in his fifth season, winning their third divisional title in four years.
 The Redblacks defeated the Tiger-Cats in the East Final, before getting defeated by the Calgary Stampeders who were making their third consecutive Grey Cup appearance in the 106th Grey Cup game.

 Campbell's final season with the Redblacks was an unmitigated disaster.
 After a 2–0 start, the team lost four in a row and their final 11 games to finish the season with a 3–15 record.
 Following the season, Campbell and the Redblacks mutually agreed to part ways.
 Campbell left the Redblacks with a 44-62-2 record over six seasons with one Grey Cup championship in three appearances.

 BC Lions

 On December 2, 2019, Campbell was announced as the head coach for the BC Lions.
 After the 2020 CFL season was cancelled due to the COVID-19 pandemic, general manager Ed Hervey, who had hired Campbell, resigned from his position and Campbell was named co-general manager of the Lions with Neil McEvoy.
+Campbell took over a team that finished 5–13 in 2019 and led them to a 5–9 record in a shortened 2021 season.
+After naming Nathan Rourke as his starting quarterback in 2022, the young pivot had an incredible start to the season, being named the CFL's Most Outstanding Canadian and the Lions finished 12–6 with a home playoff game.
+With Vernon Adams as the team's starting quarterback, Campbell led the team to another 12–6 finish in 2023, but were defeated in the West Final by the Winnipeg Blue Bombers for the second straight year.
+In 2024, the Lions began the season 5–1, but stumbled to end the season and finished 9–9 and a third place finish and quick playoff exit in a year where the Lions were hosting the 111th Grey Cup.
+Consequently, Campbell was relieved of coaching duties on November 20, 2024.

+Ottawa Redblacks (second stint)

+On January 9, 2025, it was announced that Campbell had been hired by the Ottawa Redblacks as the team's special teams coordinator.